Ne0n09/cloudflared-remotefalcon/README.md

 Follow the steps below to get access to the external API for your self hosted RF.

-This requires that you have the *externalj-api* container running.
+This requires that you have the *external-api* container running.

 References: